davewsmith/jupyter-starter/README.md

 # Jupyter Starter

-Set up a VirtualBox VM with a Jupyter notebook server and basic Python3 Data Science libraries.
+Set up a VirtualBox VM with a Jupyter Labs server and basic Python3 Data Science libraries.

 ## Requirements

-This was developed on a laptop running Ubuntu 14.04.

 Building the VM requires VirtualBox and Vagrant